zjykzj/zjykzj/profile.md

 ## About ME

 I am a computer vision development engineer.
-At present,  I focus on the development and optimization of fresh and snack, including object classification (coarse-grained and fine-grained), metric learning, network pruning and knowledge transfer.
+I am currently focusing on the identification of vegetables, fruits, dry goods and snacks.

 ## Educations